 Vitekta Side Effects

-Note: This page contains side effects data for the generic drug elvitegravir.
-It is possible that some of the dosage forms included below may not apply to the brand name Vitekta.
+Note: This document contains side effect information about elvitegravir.
+Some dosage forms listed on this page may not apply to the brand name Vitekta.

 For Healthcare Professionals

 Very common (10% or more): Increased lipase (14%), diarrhea (up to 13%)

 Increased serum amylase (greater than 2 times the upper limit of normal [2 x ULN]) has been reported in 6% of patients.

 If serum amylase was greater than 1.5 x ULN, lipase was also measured.
 Increased lipase (grades 3 to 4) has been reported in 14% of patients.[Ref]

 Increased total bilirubin (greater than 2.5 x ULN), GGT (greater than 5 x ULN), ALT (greater than 5 x ULN), and AST (greater than 5 x ULN) have been reported in 6%, 3%, 2%, and 2% of patients, respectively.[Ref]